danielbloy/cca/docs/python/pygame/smash.md

         self.y += self.vy * dt
 ```

-### Explosion partcile effect
+### Explosion particle effect

 The second particle effect that is to be added is `PartcleExplosion`.
 Whereas `ParticleScore`
 displayed a single number, `ParticleExplosion` will display lots of pixels (configured by the
 `PARTICLE_EXPLOSION_PARTICLES` variable). `ParticleExplosion` is a little more complicated
 than `ParticleScore` due to having multiple pixels; though you have seen all coding techniques
 used here in previous steps.
-Of particular note is the use of a [list comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions)
+Of particular note is the use of a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions)
  in the `update()` method.
+For a further explanation of list comprehensions see [here](./list_comprehensions.md).

 Place the following code below `ParticleScore`.